mre/Daylite-Touch-Sync-Notification/README.md

 ### Client

-On the client side, another script receives the pusher message and displays an OSX notification popup about the synchronization.
+On the client machine, another script receives the pusher message and displays an OSX notification popup for each synchronization.
 You can write new clients with ease.
 Any platform and language is supported.
 Just subscribe to the pusher channel and you will receive updates automatically.
+I'll happily accept pull requests.

 Howto
 -----

 1. Register at [pusher.com](http://www.pusher.com)
-2. Insert your key into `dtouchclient.py`
+2. Insert your pusher key into `dtouchclient.py`.
-3. Insert your app id, key and secret into `dtouchserver.py`
+3. Insert your pusher app-id, key and secret into `dtouchserver.py`.
 4. Start `dtouchserver.py` on your server.
 5. Start `dtouchclient.py` on your client.

 Running the script in the background
 ------------------------------------

 If you want to have the script running as a daemon process, which starts automatically, you can use `launchctl` and a plist file on Mac OS X. Here is how.

 ### On the server